UniversityOfDundee-Computing/cw2-web-application-development-project-jbz/README.md

 - Users can explicitly search playlists by telling how they feel (e.g., I feel low today) in the provided search bar.
 - The application analyses the mood and fetches playlists aligned with the user's input.

-### 3. **Activity Suggestions**
+### 3. **Event Suggestions**

-- The application provides suggestions for activities that pair well with the current weather, enhancing the user's experience.
+- The application integrates the Ticketmaster API to fetch events happening within a specified radius of the user's location.
+- Events are tailored to the user's current weather condition using weather-based keywords and location-based queries.
+- It displays events happening nearby, helping users plan ahead while staying relevant to seasonal activities.

 ### 4. **Dynamic Backgrounds**